IoTree/IoTree42/README.md

 The data can be looked up on the website or via the rest API.
 On the server side there are basically Django, Moquitto Broker, a basic Python scrip that stores all incoming messages on the Mongo-dB, and an additional openssl server.
 On the webpage provided by your Django server is a detailed manual and an installation instruction for the gateway.
 It also can be found [here](https://github.com/IoTree/IoTree42/blob/master/IoTree_dir/home_user/README.md).
+The Gateway can be any Device capable of running mosquitto Broker and Python.

 ## Installation:
 ### Requirements: